The Female Man: Plot summary

 Joanna, Jeannine, and Janet arrive in Jael's world which has had a 40 year old war between men and women.
 Jael explains that she works for the Bureau of Comparative Ethnology, an organization that concentrates on people's various counterparts in different parallel worlds.
 She reveals that she is the one who brought all of them together because they are four versions of the same woman.
 Jael takes all of them with her into enemy territory where she appears to be negotiating a deal with one of the male leaders.
 At first, the male leader appears to be promoting equality, but Jael quickly realizes that he still believes in the inferiority of women.
 He relentlessly harasses Jael and tries to convince her that it is necessary for both societies to reconcile.
 Jael reveals herself as a ruthless assassin, kills the man, and shuttles all of the women back to her house.
 At her house, the women witness Jael and Davy, her biological automaton, having sex.
 Jael finally tells the other women why she has assembled all of them.
 She wants to create secret military bases in the women's worlds without the men's knowledge.
 Her hope is that eventually, the women in each world will be empowered and overthrow their respective patriarchal societies.

 Jeannine and Joanna agree to help Jael assimilate the women soldiers into their worlds, but Janet refuses, given the overall pacifism of Whileaway.
 Jeannine and Joanna appear to have become stronger individuals and are excited to rise up against their gender roles.
-Janet is not moved by Jael's intentions so Jael suggests Janet that the reason for the absence of men on Whileaway is not because of a plague but because the women won the war and killed all of the men in its timeline's past.
+Janet is not moved by Jael's intentions so Jael suggests to Janet that the reason for the absence of men on Whileaway is not because of a plague but because the women won the war and killed all of the men in its timeline's past.
 Janet refuses to believe Jael, and the other women are annoyed at Janet's resistance.
 The novel ends with the women separating and returning to their worlds, each with a new perspective on her life, her world, and her identity as a woman.